qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

 In the database, I provide a list of commonly used computational medicine and bioinformatic terminology for quick reference.
 This database will be kept updating.
 Feedback or experience is warmly welcomed.

 # Terminology Content
+## Chimeric reads
+Chimeric reads occur when one sequencing read aligns to two distinct portions of the genome with little or no overlap.
+This could be like sequence A mapped to 85156-85257 bp of genome, while part of sequence A mapped to 85273-85320 bp of genome.
+Then, sequence A is a chimeric read.
+Chimeric reads are indicative of structural variation.
+Chimeric reads are also called split reads.

 ## SAM (file format)
 <div align=center>
 <img src="https://github.com/qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/blob/a4ddccceb15fd1d1ee05ae6bb0183febb48feae4/imgs/1.png">